 Both PTs and PTAs must be comfortable communicating and interacting with patients and their family members, physicians, administrators, nurses, co-therapists and other medical professionals.
 Professionalism is essential, so it is imperative for PTs and PTAs to be polite, pleasant, and respectful when dealing with patients, their family members, and medical personnel.

 Similar to other healthcare professionals, PTs and PTAs must be detail oriented and organized.
 They must be able to follow written orders from the physician, maintain patients’ records, document their progress, complete discharge summaries, and provide patients with home exercise programs.

 PTs and PTAs must also be physically apt.
 They must often walk, stand, kneel, crouch, and for prolonged periods of time.
 In addition, they must be able to use their hands to prepare equipment and treatment areas, as well as provide range of motion, manual therapy and therapeutic exercises.

-PTs are required to complete a six year Doctor of Physical Therapy (DPT) degree from an accredited college or university in order to practice physical therapy.
+PTs are encouraged to complete a six year Doctor of Physical Therapy (DPT) degree where a student is accepted into the program out of high school and the curriculum include 3 years of college level courses and 3 years of graduate school or a traditional 3 year graduate degree program following college degree from an accredited college or university in order to practice physical therapy.
+Training includes both classroom as well as clinical education in the practice of physical therapy.
 Current practicing physical therapists with Bachelors or Master’s Degrees are encouraged to complete continuing education requirements to obtain their DPT degrees.